 3. Cheese for A Traditional Turkish Breakfast

 There are numerous varieties of cheese created exclusively in Turkey.
 The most popular is what Turks refer to as “beyaz peynir,” which means “white cheese” in English.
 Cow milk is used to make it.
 There are further varieties of cheese, including kasar, Tulum, and lor.
 Each one has a distinctive flavor and texture.
-If you are taking your breakfast outdoors, you will use this cheese.
+If you are taking your breakfast outdoors, you should bring this cheese.

 Lastly, a standard Turkish breakfast staple in the Black Sea region is a blend of melted cheese and cornmeal called mıhlama.